 In parallel, we are continuing to work on a number of other areas for potential improvements which the ABI recommended for reform.
-They include assessing the feasibility of further simplification to the maintenance of the Transitional Measure on Technical Provisions.
-17 August 2018: This document has been updated to show updated figures on page 22 and in a footnote on page 24, available at https://www.bankdrenggand.ev/ew/provemental-regorder/publication/2016/pre-evy/orse-tot-the/reastly-contraiteds-induity/into-solvency-2 Solvency and Financial Condition Report (SFCR).
+They include assessing the feasibility of further simplification to the maintenance of the Transitional Measure on Technical Provisions (TMTP) and reviewing the proportionality of the requirement for external audit of the Solvency and Financial Condition Report (SFCR).